 - Only removes 90 percent of iron in your water

-Best used for improving the taste and reducing water contamination, the Aquasana OPTIMH20 is another system with a 100,000-gallon capacity before the filter needs replacing.
+Best used to improve the taste and reduce water contamination, the Aquasana OPTIMH20 is another system with a 100,000-gallon capacity before the filter needs replacing.
 The filtration process uses ultra-dense carbon block media and has a flow rate of 8GPM.

 Its key difference from most brand models is the ability to expel fluoride by 95 percent.
 Furthermore, it removes 97 percent of chlorine, plus 86 other contaminants, including lead, mercury, asbestos, and more.

 If needed, you have the option to boost the results by adding a salt-free water conditioner and UV filter.
 Besides the Aquasana Rhino, the Aquasana OPTIMH20 is the only whole house water cleanser to eliminate 99% of lead and cysts.
 So, if lead contamination is a cause for concern in your area, this is the right choice.

 - Contains LED flow meter indicator